Personal relationships of Paul McCartney: Marriage to Linda Eastman

 In May 1968, McCartney met Linda Eastman again in New York when Lennon and McCartney were there to announce the formation of Apple Corps.
 In September, McCartney phoned her and asked her to fly over to London.
 Six months later they were married at a small civil ceremony, when Eastman was four months pregnant with their child, Mary McCartney, at Marylebone Town Hall on 12 March 1969.
 He later said that his wife was the woman who "gave me the strength and courage to work again", after the break-up of the Beatles.
-McCartney adopted her daughter from her first marriage, Heather, and had three children together: Mary, Stella, and James.
+McCartney adopted her daughter from her first marriage, Heather, and had three more children together: Mary, Stella, and James.
 McCartney taught Linda to play keyboards, and permanently included her in the line-up of Wings.

 Linda died of breast cancer at age 56 in Tucson, Arizona on 17 April 1998; McCartney denied rumours that her death was an assisted suicide.
 Along with eight other British composers, he contributed to the choral album A Garland for Linda, and dedicated his classical album Ecce Cor Meum to his late wife.
 McCartney has said that he and Linda spent less than a week apart during their entire marriage, excluding McCartney's incarceration in Tokyo on drug charges in January 1980.

 Marriage to Heather Mills

 After having sparked the interest of the tabloids about his appearances at events with former model, amputee, and campaigner against landmines Heather Mills, McCartney appeared publicly beside her at a party in January 2000 to celebrate her 32nd birthday.
 On 11 June 2002, McCartney married Mills in an elaborate ceremony at Castle Leslie in Glaslough, County Monaghan, Ireland, where more than 300 guests were invited; the reception included a vegetarian banquet.
 On 28 October 2003, Mills gave birth to Beatrice Milly McCartney.
 She was reportedly named after Mills' mother Beatrice, and McCartney's Aunt Milly.

 On 29 July 2006, British newspapers announced that McCartney had petitioned for divorce, which sparked a media furore.
 On 17 March 2008, the financial terms of the divorce were finalised, with a settlement awarding Mills £24.3 million.
-The settlement stated that McCartney pay their four-year-old daughter Beatrice's nanny school fees as well as pay Beatrice £35,000 a year until she is 17, or when she ends her secondary education.
+The settlement stated that McCartney pay their four-year-old daughter Beatrice's nanny and school fees, as well as pay Beatrice £35,000 a year until she is 17, or when she ends her secondary education.
 After the divorce ruling, Justice Hugh Bennett said that, throughout the case, Mills was "inconsistent, inaccurate and less than candid" while McCartney was "honest."
-On 12 May 2008, Justice Bennett issued a decree nisi, which would become final after a period of six months apart.
+On 12 May 2008, Justice Bennett issued a decree nisi, which would become final after a period of six weeks.